explaingit

 USE CASE 3

-Subscribe to community-maintained rule lists to automate common tasks across popular apps.
+Subscribe to community-maintained rule lists to automate tapping across many popular apps at once.

-GPL-3.0 license for educational use only; commercial and illegal use are explicitly prohibited.
+GPL-3.0 for educational use only, commercial and illegal use are explicitly prohibited by the project.

 In plain English